jwbw29/s11-m3-project_HTTP/README.md

 - Understand how to use the post, put and delete HTTP methods to interact with server data.
 - Understand how to sync server data with an applications internal state.
-- Understand how to pass values into a Route component to allow for the updating of state.
+- Understand how to pass valzxnto a Route component to allow for the updating of state.

 ## Introduction